pablogguz/ineAtlas/cran-comments.md

 ### win-builder:

-0 errors | 0 warnings | 1 note
+0 errors | 0 warnings | 0 note

-* checking CRAN incoming feasibility ...
-NOTE Maintainer: 'Pablo García Guzmán <garciagp@ebrd.com>' New submission

 ## Downstream dependencies
-New submission - there are no downstream dependencies to check.
+There are currently no downstream dependencies for this package.